Blog

 Simultaneous In-Machine and Out-Machine Operations

 The most significant advantage is the ability to perform operations simultaneously.
 While a workpiece on one pallet is being machined, operators can load, unload, or set up a new workpiece on the other pallet outside the machine.
-This parallel process completely revolutionizes the traditional, sequential workflow.
+This approach eliminates the bottleneck of traditional sequential loading.

 In a traditional setup, the machine is idle during workpiece changes.
 With a Manual Pallet Changer System, this idle time is eliminated.
 As soon as one job is done, the pallet changer swaps the pallets, and the machining process resumes immediately on the new workpiece.